yusuke0913/Documentation/source/includes/_webhooks.md

 > The above command returns an empty response.

-This endpoint deletes a webhooks.
+This endpoint deletes a webhook.

 ### HTTP Request